 Observers Latitude

-If you are going to observe just the Sun then a single dipole is adequate.
-Determine the elevation angle using Figure 1.1 and the dipole height and orientation using Figures 3.3, 3.10, and 3.15.
-You can also run RJP and study the antenna pattern and tracks across the sky for the Sun.
+elevation angle using Figure ust the Sun, then a single dipole is adequate.
+Determine the 1.1 and the dipole height and orientation using Figures 3.3, run RJP and study the antenna pattern and tracks across the

 Dipole Height

-Jupiter observations should be made using the dual dipole configuration.
-Select the elevation of Jupiter from Figures 1.3 or 1.4 and select your antenna configuration based on the antenna patterns in Figures 3.11, 3.12, and 3.13.
+- be made using the dual dipole configuration.
+Select the ures 1.3 or 1.4 and select your antenna configuration based gures 3.11, 3.12, and 3.13.

 Antenna Height Phasing Cable